We Are Those People: Power and Denial in Post-Democracy Washington, D.C.

 Sure.
 We arrested that delivery guy because his driving seemed…undocumented.
 I’ve toyed with the idea of engaging with ICE myself—there are multiple apps that track their activity—even as I imagine what it would get me: my phone smashed, my body thrown against (or into) an unmarked van.

-If the dominant paradigm of life in 2025 is a free-floating sense of powerlessness, this is the full-contact version.
-I’m desperate to wake up from this trance, a spell as cloying as the late-summer humidity.
+If the dominant paradigm of life in 2025 is the ambient sense of powerlessness, this is the full-contact version.
+I’m desperate to wake up from this trance, a spell as cloying as Washington’s notorious humidity.
 There’s also a part of me that wants to believe I could look and somehow not be responsible.
 That it’d be enough for me to say I didn’t vote for this; I’m a good guy, mostly.
-There’s still another part of me, a part I’m not proud of, that knows it’s other people who are in greater danger than I, and that my acquiescence is proof that I’m more or less okay with this.

 The future, they say, is already here—it just isn’t evenly distributed.

-My whole life, I’ve never understood how seemingly ordinary people could turn into monsters, becoming if not fascists then at least people who were more or less okay it.
+My whole life, I never understood how seemingly ordinary people could turn into monsters, becoming if not fascists then at least people who were more or less okay it.
 Now I see what I couldn’t before: That this spell does not require subterfuge, or secrecy, or even darkness to work.
 That we, too, are those people.
 And that it’s always been us all along.